pact-foundation/pact-net/README.md

 Please feel free to contribute, we do accept pull requests.

 ## Usage
+Below are some samples of usage.
+We have also written some `//NOTE:` comments inline in the code to help explain what certains calls do.

 ### Service Consumer

 #### 1. Build your client